Statistical learning for constrained functional parameters in infinite-dimensional models: Additional simulation details

 \subsection{Results under misspecification of functional parameters}

-While efficient estimators of $\Theta_{P_0}(\psi_0)$ generally enjoy double-robustness properties, we recall that our estimator $\psi_{n, \lambda_n}$ of $\psi_{0, \lambda_0}$ does not.
-Thus, we repeated the ATE and NDE simulations to explore the impact of misspecification of the model for one of the functional parameters required on our procedure.
-To this end, we added non-linear and interaction terms to the regression formulas used to generate the mediator $M$ and/or the outcome $Y$.
+In the context of causal inference-motivated fair machine learning, efficient estimators of $\Theta_{P_0}(\psi_0)$ often enjoy doubly or multiply robust properties.
+However, the robustness results for our estimator $\psi_{n, \lambda_n}$ of $\psi_{0, \lambda_0}$ are more complex.
+In this section, we explore the impact of misspecification of the model for one of the functional parameters required on our procedure.
+This misspecification was achieved through adding non-linear and interaction terms to the regression formulas used to generate the mediator $M$ and/or the outcome $Y$.
 However, in the estimation stage, these non-linear terms and interactions were not properly modeled and instead models with only main terms were used.
+We considered two different simulations, the first extended our base simulation from the main body and focused only on using the plug-in estimator, while exploring the impact of misspecification on both the ATE and NDE.
+The second considered the impact of estimating the constraint with various different estimators that are available in the causal literature.